New York Yankees

 |Division Titles:||1980, 2002, 2004, 2005, 2006, 2011, 2012|

 Austin Romine: New York's backup catcher is brother to Mariner utilityman Andrew Romine.
-The longtime Yankee is having himself a fine year, batting roughly 100 points above his career average.
+The longtime Yankee is having a good year by his standards, posting career highs in most offensive categories.

 Historical Accuracy: It had been accepted that the Yankees originated as a founding member of the American League called the Baltimore Orioles, and that those Orioles relocated to New York in 1903.
 Recently, though, baseball historians, including the authors of the ESPN Baseball Encyclopedia, have decided that it's more accurate to call the 1901-02 Orioles a separate franchise.
 Though when the AL was founded it was intended (secretly) that Baltimore would be a temporary home for a team while property in Manhattan was acquired for a ballpark, a feud erupted between league president Ban Johnson and John McGraw, who was running the Orioles, and McGraw connived to ruin the Baltimore club; the Orioles essentially had to fold in mid-season 1902, finishing out its schedule by fielding players borrowed from other teams.
 The New York team that began play in 1903 is now considered by these experts to be a new franchise created to fill the gap left by the Orioles' collapse.
 A fascinating article on the whole mess, by MLB official historian John Thorn, is recommended reading.